 A computer bus maintains a strict schedule, "picking up" data and "dropping it off" at a regular interval.
 For example, if a bus operates at a frequency of 200 MHz, it completes 200 million data transfers per second.
 This speed is called the bus width.

 Computer bus overview

-The bus contains multiple wires (signal lines) that contain addressing information that describes the memory location of where the data is being sent or where it is being retrieved.
-Each wire in the bus carries a single bit of information, which means the more wires a bus has the more information it can address.
-For example, a computer with a 32-bit address bus can address 4GB of memory, and a computer with a 36-bit bus can address 64GB of memory.
+The bus contains multiple wires (signal lines) with addressing information describing the memory location of where the data is sent or retrieved.
+Each wire in the bus carries one or more bits of information, which means the more wires a bus has, the more information it can address.
+For example, a computer with a 32-bit address bus can address 4 GB of memory, and a computer with a 36-bit bus can address 64 GB of memory.

 Examples of computer buses

 Most popular computer buses